-5. If applicable, describe how the school will support, coordinate, and integrate services with early childhood programs at the school level, including strategies for assisting preschool children in the transition from early childhood education programs to local elementary school programs.
+5. If applicable, describe how the school will Pre-K students attend elementary school programs within the building.
+They

+support, coordinate, and integrate services also participated in the Summer 21st Century which focuses on skill building

+with early childhood programs at the school for Kindergarten.

+level, including strategies for assisting

+preschool children in the transition from

+early childhood education programs to local

+elementary school programs.